HM33-Alt/knit-VAR/README.md

 ---

 ## Acknowledgements
-* Some parts of the code in this project were assisted by GitHub Copilot.
+* Parts of the code in this project were assisted by GitHub Copilot.
 Provided suggestions were reviewed, modified, and integrated by myself (solo developer/entrant).